CMS365-PTY-LTD/BlazoredLocation/README.md

-# BlazoredLocation: A lightweight, easy-to-use library for geolocation services in Blazor apps.
+# BlazoredLocation: A lightweight, easy-to-use library for geolocation services in MAUI apps.